-In FY 2013 the U.S. Fish and Wildlife Service completed a high performance Leadership in Energy and Environmental Design Silver-rated, 11,759 square foot Headquarters and Visitor Center at the Upper Mississippi River National Wildlife and Fish Refuge.
-A 74.86-ton ground source heat pump, three solar hot water collectors, and a 35.88 kilowatt grid-tied solar PV array generate 313 million Btu of renewable energy that will save at least $4,700 annually.
-Energy efficiency strategies throughout the all-electric building include: passive solar energy architecture; thermal mass; superinsulation; a cool roof; abundant daylighting; low-e glazed operable windows; energy-efficient fluorescent and light-emitting diode lighting; and occupancy sensors and timers.
+In FY 2013, the U.S. Fish and Wildlife Service completed a high-performance Leadership in Energy & Environmental Design Silver-rated, 11,759 ft2 Headquarters and Visitor Center at the Upper Mississippi River National Wildlife and Fish Refuge.
+A 74.86-ton ground-source heat pump, three solar hot water collectors, and a 35.88-kilowatt grid-tied solar PV array generate 313 million Btu of renewable energy that will save at least $4,700 annually.
+Energy efficiency strategies throughout the all-electric building include passive solar energy architecture, thermal mass, superinsulation, a cool roof, abundant daylighting, low-e glazed operable windows, energy-efficient fluorescent and light-emitting diode fixtures, and occupancy sensors and timers.
 Approximately 46% of the total building materials—gypsum board, acoustical ceiling tiles, carpet, ceramic tile, restroom partitions, and the steel roof—were manufactured using recycled materials.
-Low flow water fixtures conserve almost 30,000 gallons of potable water annually, along with a 3,000 gallon rainwater harvesting and containment system that provides water for flushing toilets and urinals.
-Located in scenic Brice Prairie at the gateway to the Refuge, the attractive facility teaches more than 30,000 visitors a year about the benefits of sustainability.
+Low-flow water fixtures conserve almost 30,000 gallons of potable water annually, and a 3,000-gallon rainwater harvesting and containment system provides water for flushing toilets and urinals.
+Located in scenic Brice Prairie at the gateway to the refuge, the attractive facility teaches more than 30,000 visitors each year about the benefits of sustainability.

 U.S. General Services Administration